Through The Fibro Fog

 Claire

-This turmeric cauliflower salad is full of fresh and vibrant ingredients, and plant-based protein from the quinoa.
-Ideal as either a lunch on its own or as a side salad with other dishes.
+This roasted cauliflower quinoa salad is full of fresh and vibrant ingredients, and made a little heartier with quinoa.
+Delicious as either a vegan lunch or as a side salad with other dishes.
 Serves 3-4 depending upon use.

 5 from 1 vote